PaddlePaddle/PaddleSleeve/AdvBox/README.md

 - **[tutorial python script](/AdvBox/examples/image_cls/imagenet_tutorial_sq.py)** The Square Attack is applied to the ResNet50 model trained on the ImageNet dataset.
   - **Command-line parameters**
     - `--image_path`
-    : the path of the input image, Users can upload their own images to the AdvBox/examples/image_cls/input folder, and we have also provided some images from the mini-imagenet dataset:
+    : the path of the input image, default: input/cat_example.png.
-      + input/schoolbus.png
-      + input/vase.png
-      + input/lion.png
-      + input/hourglass.png
-      + input/crate.png
-      + input/malamute.png
     - `--norm`
     : Choose to launch the attack in the L2 or LInf norm.
     - `--target`